cultureamp/kaizen-design-system/.changeset/itchy-sloths-fold.md

 "@kaizen/components": minor
 ---

-Updates steps to object and stepName to currentStepId
+Create /future release for Workflow component that updates Steps to array of objects and stepName to currentStepId
 - updates the stepName to currentStepId
 - updates steps from non-empty array of strings to non-empty array of Steps
   - exports Step and Steps types for convenience in consuming repos